The Salton Sea, California Photography Hot Spot

 HOW BUSY DOES IT GET

-The many times we were here, We barely saw any other humans.
-Just how we like it.
+The many times we were here, we barely saw any other humans.
+How we like it.

 SHUTTER PRIORITY: